SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui.md

 ![TUI_Search_Details.png](/img/get-started/TUI_Search_Details.png)

-### Hide and show the left-side navigation bar
+### Hide and show the left-side navigation panel

-You can easily hide the left-side navigation bar to enlarge your working area.
-Do do this, click the hamburger menu icon.
+You can enlarge your working area by hiding the left-side navigation panel.
+To do this, click the hamburger menu icon.

 <img src={useBaseUrl('/img/get-started/hamburger.gif')} alt="hamburger.gif" width="350"/>